From AI Sprawl to an Operating System: Why Smart Tools Still Fail Without Scorecards, Owners, and Review Cadence

 The third move: name the owners

-Every workflow needs an outcome owner, workflow owner, agent owner, data owner, and governance owner.
-In a small company, one person may hold multiple roles.
+In a small company, one person may hold several roles.
 No role gets to be held by “the team.”

 AI agents create consequences.
 Consequences need names.